 The year under review began with marked uncertainty but ended with significant optimism and an upside.
 With the resurgence of the pandemic, there were lockdowns in the first two months of the year across the country, slowing down sales of industrial batteries.
 However, with new COVID-19 cases falling sharply and more people getting vaccinated, the economy reopened at a faster pace compared with last year, resulting in a cascading effect on the broader market with demand emerging from all quarters.
-This directly translated into market opportunities that the industrial end-market verticals were quick to recognise and grab.
+This directly translated 30% (YOY Growth in IUPS Vertical)

+into market opportunities that the industrial end-market verticals were quick to recognise and grab.